Rotorua Lakes Council has partnered with parking technology firm i-PARK to establish a new, modern parking system in the

 It's paperless, sophisticated and offers multiple ways to pay, easily.

-The parking management system will eventually include up to 80 touch-screen parking terminals in the CBD (including Haupapa off-street parks) capable of accepting coins, credit/debit cards and mobile parking app payment options.
-The parking building will have new state of the art technology installed.
+The parking management system includes up to 80 touch-screen parking terminals in the CBD (including Haupapa off-street parks) capable of accepting coins, credit/debit cards and mobile parking app payment options.
+The parking building also has new state of the art technology installed.

-Screens on the terminals can include customised messages, which means we can promote local activities or events in the future.
+Screens on the terminals can include customised messages, which means we can promote local activities or events.
 An additional feature will also allow the terminals to be programmed in multiple languages in the future, including te reo Māori.
 This feature supports the city's Bilingual Rotorua journey.

 What about mobility park users?

 Nothing changes for mobility park users.
 Mobility card holders can use dedicated mobility spaces for as long as they want without paying.
 All other car parks can be used by mobility card holders, without paying, for double the amount of time specified (except P15 spaces which are limited to the time frames specified and are intended for quick pick up and drop offs).
 If no time limit is specified, mobility card holders may park in this space for as long as they require without having to pay.
 Ensure that your valid mobility permit is clearly displayed.
 Parking wardens monitor the mobility parking spaces to ensure vehicles have valid mobility permits.

 Why did Council changes its parking services?